-We entered into an employment agreement with Mr. Edward A. Ebbers, our executive vice president and general manager, dermatology, on June 26, 2016.
+We entered into an employment agreement with Mr. Ebbers, our Executive Vice President and General Manager, Dermatology, on June 26, 2016.
 The employment agreement has no specific term and constitutes at-will employment.
-Mr. Ebbers' current annual base salary is \$220,000.
-Mr. Ebbers was eligible for an annual target bonus in 2018 equal to 25% of his annual base salary, subject to achievement of performance objectives.
+Mr. Ebbers' current annual base salary is \$300,000.
+Mr. Ebbers was eligible for an annual target bonus in 2019 equal to 30% of his annual base salary, subject to achievement of performance objectives.
 Mr. Ebbers is eligible to participate in employee benefit plans maintained from time to time by us of general applicability to other senior executives.

-Mr. Ebbers' employment agreement provided him the right to receive an option to purchase shares of the Company's Common Stock equal to 0.75% of the Company's fully diluted equity as of June 26, 2016.
-November 20, 2015 (the "Ebbers Option").
-The Ebbers Option is exercisable for a 10-year period after the start date of employment.
+Mr. Ebbers' employment agreement provided him the right to receive an option to purchase shares of the Company's Common Stock equal to 0.75% of the Company's fully diluted equity as of June 26, 2016 (the "Ebbers Start Date Option").
+The Ebbers Start Date Option is exercisable for a 10-year period after the start date of employment.

-If we terminate Mr. Ebbers' employment other than for "cause," death, or disability or if he resigns for "good reason" as defined in his employment agreement, then, subject to his execution of a release of claims in our favor and Mr. Ebbers' compliance with certain restrictive covenants set forth in his employment agreement, Mr. Ebbers is entitled to receive (i) continuing payments of Mr. Ebbers' then-current base salary for a period of 6 months following his termination of employment, less applicable withholdings, (ii) Mr. Ebbers' annual target bonus for the year of termination, prorated for the portion of the year served (iii) accelerated vesting as to that portion of Mr. Ebbers' then outstanding and unvested options that would have vested had Mr. Ebbers remained an employee for twelve months following his termination date, and (iii) reimbursement of premiums to maintain group health insurance continuation benefits pursuant to "COBRA" for Mr. Ebbers and his respective dependents until the earlier of (A) Mr. Ebbers or his eligible dependents become covered under similar plans, or (B) the date upon which Mr. Ebbers ceases to be eligible for coverage under COBRA.
+If we terminate Mr. Ebbers' employment other than for "cause," death, or disability or if he resigns for "good reason" as defined in his employment agreement, then, subject to his execution of a release of claims in our favor and Mr. Ebbers' compliance with certain restrictive covenants set forth in his employment agreement, Mr. Ebbers is entitled to receive (i) continuing payments of Mr. Ebbers' then-current base salary for a period of 6 months following his termination of employment, less applicable withholdings, (ii) Mr. Ebbers' annual target bonus for the year of termination, prorated for the portion of the year served (iii) accelerated vesting as to that portion of Mr. Ebbers' then outstanding and unvested options that would have vested had Mr. Ebbers remained an employee for twelve months following his termination date, and (iv) reimbursement of premiums to maintain group health insurance continuation benefits pursuant to "COBRA" for Mr. Ebbers and his respective dependents until the earlier of (A) Mr. Ebbers or his eligible dependents become covered under similar plans, or (B) the date upon which Mr. Ebbers ceases to be eligible for coverage under COBRA.